UCLALibrary/research-tips/_tutorials/2017-04-18-research-abstracts.markdown

     - Explain what a research abstract is
     - Recognize differences between effective and ineffective research abstracts
     - Design an effective abstract
+# ACRL FRAMES
+acrl-frames:
+    - Scholarship as Conversation
+# UCLA Library Core Competencies
+core-competencies:
+    - Share the work and engage with audiences.
 tags:
 - research abstract
 - abstract